Basic installation

 $ pipx install kleene-cli

-This is the most common way that uses the latest version from PyPI.
+using the latest version from PyPI.

-Install latest development version
+Install development version of klee

 $ git clone https://github.com/kleene-project/klee